paigeweber13/multi-part-print-cost/sprints.md

  - [ ] make build file for pyinstaller, add external files so that they get built into the .exe
  - [ ] set up continuous integration
+   - [ ] fix discrepency in spec files: set up a place where they can be built so directories don't need to be changed when building on different machines
  - [ ] update readme
  - [ ] deploy to pypi